0xfunboy/AIRBLog/README.md

    php scripts/import.php
    ```
    The schema seeds agents and post types.
 The seeder also populates admin wallets from `.env.php`.
+   Alternatively, deploy and visit `/install.php` once; it will run the same schema + seed workflow and create `storage/install.lock`.

 3. **File permissions**
    ```bash